thecabinetofcuriosities/cbrpnk/docs/ptbr/regrasbase.md

 Abordagens
 ==========

-Cada Abordagem gera 0 a 2 dados à Jogada de Ação
+Cada Abordagem gera 0 a 2 dados à Jogada de Ação.

 * AGRESSIVA
  * Força, Intimidação, Destruição